 The application is still pending.
 SDCEA and VEJA intend to engage with the Municipalities and refineries around issues of transparency in the air emission licensing process and air quality monitoring, to potentially resolve the litigation.

 Copies of various records relating to this case are available for download:

 - Annexures to founding affidavit (DD1-DD2; DD3; DD4; DD5; DD6; DD7; DD8; DD9-DD10; D11-DD12; DD13.1; DD13.2; DD13.3; DD13.4; DD14(1); DD14(2); DD15; DD16-DD18; DD19-DD23; DD24-DD25; DD26(1); DD26(2); DD27; DD28(1); D28(2); DD29; DD30; DD31)

 - Supporting affidavit – Samson Mokoena

-- The Notice of Motion in the Application for leave to amend and the Founding Affidavit
+- Application for leave to amend the notice of motion

 We expressly acknowledge the financial support of the Open Society for South Africa, without whose support this litigation would not be possible.

 Federation for a Sustainable Environment v Department of Mineral Resources – appeal against a decision by the Department of Mineral Resources to refuse access to records relating to the mining right granted to Atha-Africa Ventures (Pty) Ltd in respect of its proposed Yzermyn in the Mabola Protected Environment